surya818/GoLang-API-Test-framework/README.md

 **Test Data:**
 Again, no test data is hard coded.
 Everything is neatly randomized, using code in utils

-**Logging:**
-Utmost care had been taken in logging everything concerning the api calls mode during the test.
-And majority of logging is written in the framework layer, which is reused accross Service and Test layer, reducing the number of log statements.

 **Overall Code structure:**

 ![image](https://github.com/user-attachments/assets/2d23de0f-64f6-423a-89e1-d6707e6658b8)